pnp/blog/content/post/introduction-to-json.md

       "name": "Parker"
     }
 ```
-The values don't need to be text like \"Parker\"; they can also be
+The values don't need to be text like "Parker"; they can also be
 numbers, booleans, collections, or more JSON objects.
 This allows you to
 have objects within objects.
 Here's a more complete description of the Quilled Crusader that uses